SuHoHan95/VISOLO/README.md

 @inproceedings{han2022visolo,
-  title={VISOLO: Grid-Based Space-Time Aggregation for Efficient Online Video Instance Segmentation}, author={Han, Su Ho and Hwang, Sukjun and Oh, Seoung Wug and Park, Yeonchool and Kim, Hyunwoo and Kim, Min-Jung and Kim, Seon Joo}, booktitle =  {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022}
+  title={VISOLO: Grid-Based Space-Time Aggregation for Efficient Online Video Instance Segmentation}, author={Han, Su Ho and Hwang, Sukjun and Oh, Seoung Wug and Park, Yeonchool and Kim, Hyunwoo and Kim, Min-Jung and Kim, Seon Joo}, booktitle =  {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022}
 }
 ```

 ## Acknowledgement
 We highly appreciate all previous works that influenced our project.\
-Special thanks to facebookresearch for their wonderful codes that have been publicly released ([detectron2](https://github.com/facebookresearch/detectron2), [IFC](https://github.com/sukjunhwang/IFC))
+Special thanks to facebookresearch and IFC authors for their wonderful codes that have been publicly released ([detectron2](https://github.com/facebookresearch/detectron2), [IFC](https://github.com/sukjunhwang/IFC)).

-This research was supported by LG Electronics, and also by Institute of Information & communications Technology Planning & evaluation (IITP) grant funded by the Korea government(MSIT), Artificial Intelligence Graduate School Program, Yonsei University, under Grant 2020-0-01361.